 Your Resident Assistant has been trained to mediate conflicts.

-- Work with your Resident Director to help mediate the conversations.
+- Work with your Lead Resident Assistant to help mediate the conversations.

-Your Resident Director has been trained to mediate conflicts.
+Your Lead Resident Assistant has been trained to mediate conflicts.

 - The roommates are able to resolve the conflict together and continue living together